Ci-Daniels/smart_spraying_sytem/README.md

 ## COCLUSION
- The system was able to dispense liquid detergent when the ammonia level rose above the set value pf ammonium ppm.
+ The system was able to dispense liquid detergent when the ammonia level rose above the set value of ammonium ppm.